I. MEDIA REGISTRATION ELIGIBILITY REQUIREMENTS click to expand

 Journalists employed by news organizations attending the meeting for the purpose of editorial coverage will be granted media credentials.
-Journalists are required to submit appropriate media credentials as part of their registration application including a photocopy of official press credentials, a letter of assignment from the media organization being represented, two bylined medical/health/science articles published within the last six months, coverage from the previous year’s meeting (if applicable), and a copy of the publication.
+Journalists are required to submit appropriate media credentials as part of their registration application including a photocopy of official press credentials, a letter of assignment from the media organization being represented, two bylined medical/health/science articles published within the last six months, coverage from the previous year’s meeting (if applicable).
 (Business cards or membership cards from news media, communications, or writers’ organizations are not sufficient to establish eligibility.)

-Journalists credentialed for the 2014 EHA Annual Congress who are requesting 2015 credentials for the same media outlet are required to submit coverage of the 2014 annual congress, but are not required to submit two recent bylined medical/health/science articles.
+Journalists accredited for the 2016 EHA Annual Congress who are requesting 2017 credentials for the same media outlet are required to submit coverage of the 2016 Annual Congress and are no longer required to submit two recent bylined medical/health/science articles.

-Companies or organizations producing publications, videos, and other products intended for marketing, advertising, financial analysis, or public relations purposes may not register as media.
-Financial analysts; sales, advertising, or marketing representatives; public relations personnel; book publishers and book authors; and individuals from communications, print, and online promotion services may not register as media, but are welcome to register as regular attendees.
+Companies or organizations producing publications, videos, and other products intended for marketing, advertising, financial analysis, or public relations purposes may not register as members of the media.
+Financial analysts, sales, advertising, or marketing representatives; public relations personnel; book publishers and book authors; and individuals from communications, print, and online promotion services may not register as members of the media and are welcome to register as regular attendees instead.

 Consumer Newspapers / Magazinesclick to expand